Nikolaossamaras/Costumdeck/README.md

 ---
 # Firmware

-this project doesn't actually have it's own Firmware , but it has the raspberry pi os
+This project doesn't actually have it's own Firmware , but it has the raspberry pi os

 *You can see the instalation process in our video or in the video below*